A Closer Look on Memorization in Tabular Diffusion Model: A Data-Centric Perspective: Preliminary

-\textbf{Obs.2}: These results indicate that memorization is highly concentrated in a small subset of the training data.
-Consequently, even modest, targeted interventions can significantly mitigate memorization without requiring extensive data removal, highlighting the potential for more efficient, privacy-preserving training strategies.
-Additional experimental results for tag performance are provided in Appendix~\ref{app:experiments_mem_tag}.
+\textbf{Obs.2: Concentration and Mitigation of Memorization.} Memorization is concentrated within a limited subset of training data, implying that modest yet targeted interventions can substantially reduce memorization without large-scale data pruning.
+This finding points to the feasibility of efficient, privacy-aware training strategies.
+Supplementary analyses of tag-specific performance are provided in Appendix~\ref{app:experiments_mem_tag}.